-- the literary quality of the original book
+- the literary quality of the original work in Estonian

-- the status of the publisher: catalogue, speciality, marketing efforts, special interest in translation, editorial accuracy, etc
+- the status of the publisher (catalogue, specialist field, marketing efforts, special interest in translation, editorial rigour, etc.)

 - the translator’s fee, as stipulated in the contract

-- the quality of the translator: previous projects that Traducta has supported, other finalised projects and experience in translating from the Estonian language in this particular genre
+- the quality of the translator (previous projects supported from Traducta, other completed projects and experience in translating from the Estonian language in the particular literary form)

-- the quality of the translation: the final translation for which the subsidy is requested must be faithful to the original text, with respect for style, spirit, and content
+- the quality of the translation (the final translation for which support is requested must be faithful to the original text in terms of style, spirit and content)

-The publication itself must be intended for a general audience.
-The following are excluded:
+The publication must be intended for a general audience.
+The following are excluded from consideration:

 - scientific, academic and educational works